tomwechsler/Microsoft365/README.md

 # Microsoft 365
-Manage Microsoft 365 with PowerShell
+Manage Microsoft 365 with PowerShell!